Woodlake, California: 2020 census

+Demographic estimates

 In 2023, the US Census Bureau estimated that 32.9% of the population were foreign-born.
 Of all people aged 5 or older, 22.6% spoke only English at home, 77.3% spoke Spanish, and 0.2% spoke Asian or Pacific Islander languages.
 Of those aged 25 or older, 55.0% were high school graduates and 10.9% had a bachelor's degree.

+Income and poverty

 The median household income was $46,607, and the per capita income was $17,604.
 About 19.8% of families and 21.2% of the population were below the poverty line.

 Economy

 In 2017, the city approved two companies’ cannabis dispensary proposals in hopes of generating tax revenue for the public service budget.

 Government

 The community of Woodlake is serviced by its own municipal police department.
 The police services building is adjacent to the City Hall complex on Valencia Boulevard.